LilianDCode/ubuntu-dev-setup/README.md

 ### Additional packages

 In order to ensure the smooth running of the setup script and the installed tools, some additional packages are checked for and installed if not already present on your system.
-These include `curl` and `wget` for data transfer, `gpg` for secure communication, `lsb-release` for providing Linux Standard Base and distribution-specific information, and `whiptail` for creating user-friendly dialogs in interactive mode.
+These include `curl` and `wget` for data transfer, `gpg` for secure communication, `lsb-release` for providing Linux Standard Base and distribution-specific information, and `fzf` for creating user-friendly dialogs in interactive mode.
 Here's a brief overview of these packages:

 | Package | Description |
 | --- | --- |